EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 GlueServiceEndpoint: httpg://srm01.ncg.ingrid.pt:8444/srm/managerv2
 ```

-In a similar way, by just changing the value of `GlueServiceType`, you can get
+In a similar way, by just changing the value of `GlueServiceType`, you can
-the endpoint URLs of other services.
+retrieve the endpoint URLs of other services.

 An alternative way for retrieving the `GlueServiceEndpoint` URL is using the
 GLUE2 information browser provided by